astuder/dAISy/Firmware/readme.md

 # dAISy USB Firmware Updates

-This folder contains firmware updates for the *single channel* dAISy receivers, also known as [dAISy USB](https://www.tindie.com/products/astuder/daisy-ais-receiver/).
+This folder contains firmware updates for the *single channel* dAISy receivers, also known as [dAISy USB](https://shop.wegmatt.com/products/daisy-ais-receiver).

 DO NOT try to install this firmware on other dAISy devices.
 There are currently no updates for dAISy 2+ and dAISy HAT.

 ## Firmware History

+* **4.15** November 6 2021
+  - Added support for Si4362-C2A radio IC.
+  - Added support for MSP430F5502 MCU (HW version 4).
+Note separate firmware files!
+  - Improved radio configuration for Si4467 and Si4362-C2A radios.
+  - Fixed bug that discarded valid messages if CRC was followed by a stuff-bit.
+  - Removed RSSI detect mode, it limited receiver sensitivity and range.
 * **4.14** December 23 2017
   - Added smart channel hopping.
 This increases the number of received AIS messages by 40-60% compared to regular channel hopping.
   - Added support for NMEA loop-through of input from AUX serial.
 The enables forwarding of NMEA data, e.g. from a GPS receiver, to the connected PC.